aepinilla/plastic_indicators/README.md

 # What is this?

-This in an interactive map with data related to plastic indicators in the South Asia Region (SAR).
+This in an interactive map with data related to plastic waste in the South Asia Region (SAR).
 It was developed for the World Bank, as part of the [PLEASE project](https://www.sacepplease.org/).

 Live demo: https://aepinilla.github.io/plastic_indicators/